newrelic-experimental/monitoring-kubernetes-with-opentelemetry/monitoring/README.md

 There is a pre-built [monitoring](#new-relic-resources) for you which you can deploy to your New Relic account per Terraform.
 But before, it is important to understand how the necessary telemetry data is collected!
 A detailed explanation of how this solution accomplishes that can be found [here](/monitoring/docs//understanding_prometheus_metrics.md).

+Moreover, the solution also provides you with a cost analysis!
+You can know how much money your individual workloads are costing and how much money you are losing due not utilizing your resources well out-of-the-box!
+Go check out the [documentation](/monitoring/docs/understanding_cost_analysis.md)!

 Regarding to the explanation in the documentation above, the corresponding dashboards and alerts are implemented into a Terraform deployment.
 In order to deploy that, please refer to this [documentation](/monitoring/docs/terraform_deployment.md).

 ## New Relic resources